QuantumSnow0/bonfacecodes/README.md

 # BonfaceCodes Portfolio Website

 A modern, responsive portfolio website built with Next.js, TailwindCSS, and Framer Motion.
-This website showcases my development skills and highlights FreshBusket.co.ke as a featured project for sale.
+This website showcases my development skills and highlights FreshBusket.co.ke as a featured project.

 ## 🚀 Features